Abdulwarissherzad/dps-react-challenge/README.md

    **Challenge**: Efficiently find and highlight the oldest user in each city.
    **Solution**: Used `reduce` to identify the oldest user based on their age field for each city.

-## Installation Notes
-- Ensure you are online while fetching data from the DummyJSON API.
-- Modify the API endpoint in `services/api.ts` if a local or different API is required.

 ---